benc-uk/smilr/README.md

 # Component 2 - Frontend service
 This is held in [service-frontend](service-frontend) and is an extremely simple Node.js Express app.
 It simply serves up the static content of the Angular app (e.g. index.html, JS files, CSS and images).
 Once the client browser has loaded the app, no further interaction with this service takes place.
 This service is stateless

 The Node.js server serves the static content from its root directory, this content comes from the output of `ng build --prod` which outputs to `./dist` so this output must be copied in.
-The Dockerfile ([Dockerfile.frontend](Dockerfile.frontend)) carries out both these tasks
+The Dockerfile ([frontend.Dockerfile](frontend.Dockerfile)) carries out both these tasks

 The service listens on port 3000 and requires a single configuration variable to be set.
 This taken from the OS environmental variables.
 A `.env` file [can also be used](https://www.npmjs.com/package/dotenv) if present.